+Whether or not your business should launch a microsite will really depend on its purpose.
 There are a few cases in which a microsite is a good idea, such as when a site is created to support a brand that is an extension of a parent company or when a company is running a special event or promotion.
-In all of these cases, there is enough sufficient content to justify setting up a microsite.

 Because microsites can target a more specific audience and rank for long tail keywords, some website owners think that they are great for SEO.
 Create a microsite, get some traffic, link back to the main site, and increase your conversions- right?
 Well, not quite.
-A microsite should be created if, and only if, the microsite actually serves a unique purpose.
-It should not be created just to build links.
-That’s a spammy, black hat SEO tactic and Google is penalizing these low quality sites.
+A microsite should be created if, and only if, the microsite actually serves a unique purpose that relates to the business’s overall branding.

 While microsites can serve legitimate purposes, it’s not recommended to use them solely for SEO.
 For SEO, focus on getting your main site ranking by doing a better job at producing quality, well optimized content and building relevant links.
 It’s much better to ensure that you have one good site rather than a bunch of only OK sites.